 Map 4 also delineates the major aquifers and Zone II areas in town.
 Aquifers are underground layers of generally sand or gravel that yield water that flows through the pores in the sand or gravel.
 Zone II areas represent the recharge areas that feed specific wells.
 As the map illustrates, most of the aquifers are associated with, and are in close proximity to, surface water bodies.
 It is critical that these two systems be protected.
-Aquifers provide the municipal water supply.
+Aquifers provide the municipal water supply and need to be protected.

-Wetlands provide wildlife habitat, floodwater storage, and help clean water that passes through them.
+Most wetlands in Bellingham are associated with the Charles River and its tributaries as well as the Peters River.
+They provide wildlife habitat, floodwater storage, and help clean water that passes through them.
 This last characteristic makes them particularly important when located on or near aquifers.
 Wetlands are already protected by the Massachusetts Wetlands Protection Act, and the Bellingham Wetlands Protection Bylaw enacted in 2010, which are enforced by the Conservation Commission.
 Aquifers in general are afforded protection by the Water Resource District by-laws.
 Municipal wellheads are provided with at least a 400-foot wellhead protection zone.
 The primary flood hazard areas generally follow the major water bodies.
 These include the Charles and Peters Rivers corridors as well as Beaver Pond, Lake Hiawatha and Jenks Reservoir.
 These are indicated on Figure 6, but more specific FEMA maps are available on the FEMA web site as well as at Bellingham Town Hall.